-The Simandou Project is currently the largest planned integrated mining and infrastructure development contemplated in Africa, with an expansive scope representing integrated mine, rail, port and ancillary infrastructure.
+The Simandou Project is currently the largest planned integrated mining and infrastructure development contemplated in Africa.

 The Simandou Project includes three key components which are: